padlet/async-semaphore/README.md

 # Setup

-You can import the Semaphore class into your project via the following"
+You can import the Semaphore class into your project via the following

 ```Javascript
 import Semaphore from 'async-semaphore';